Marking the Māori New Year

 Our tūpuna (ancestors) would look to Matariki for help with their harvesting.
 When Matariki disappeared in April/May, it was time to preserve crops for the winter season.
 When it re-appeared in June/July, tūpuna would read the stars to predict the upcoming season.
 Clear and bright stars promised a warm and abundant winter while hazy stars warned of a bleak winter.

-Because Māori follow the Māori lunar calendar, not the European calendar, the dates for Matariki change every year.
-In 2023, we celebrate Matariki from 11 July to 17 July, with a national public holiday on 14 July.
+Because Māori follow the Māori lunar calendar, not the Gregorian calendar, the dates for Matariki change every year.
+In 2025, we celebrate Matariki from 19 to 22 June, with a national public holiday on 20 June.